Brooklyn Bowl: Hecla Iron Works Building

 Throughout the main structure samples are found of the products made at Hecla.
 Staircases, fire escapes, manhole covers, street gratings, subway kiosks and the cast iron frameworks for elevators came from the Hecla Ironworks factory and were shipped by barge across the river from the Greenpoint Avenue piers.
 The 133 original subway entrance and exit shelters, built for the Interborough Rapid Transit Company prior to the New York City Subway's 1904 opening, were fashioned there and assembled in place on location.
 Street lampposts, fences, balustrades, door facades, security gates and sidewalk clocks were all available by catalog.
 Many older buildings in New York still have iron stairways and elevators created by Hecla that are still in use.
 Until the advent of terracotta as a prime ornamental building material, the industry was competitive with other ironwork factories supplying the trade from Brooklyn, manufacturing all manner of iron works for the building trades.
 Hecla merged its foundry with a rival firm in 1913; the new firm was named Hecla-Winslow.
-Poulson gave ownership to a foundation which sold it in 1928 to the Carl H. Schultz Mineral Water Company.
+Poulson gave ownership to The American-Scandinavian Foundation which sold it in 1928 to the Carl H. Schultz Mineral Water Company.
+In 1929, Schultz merged with the owner of Dr. Brown's and Brownie Chocolate Drink to create the American Beverage Corporation.

-In 1989 the upper floors of the four story building were converted into residential space to serve the rapidly gentrifying neighborhood.
+In 1989 the upper floors of the four-story building were converted into residential space to serve the rapidly gentrifying neighborhood.
 The building was made a New York City designated landmark on June 8, 2004 for the Bower–Barff process used on the facade which imparted a black velvety surface to cast iron that did not require painting.